 As we discussed in Part II, establishing and maintaining FCPA compliance is an ongoing process.
 Developing policies and procedures is an important first step, but it is not sufficient to protect companies against the risk of violating the statute and facing SEC or DOJ enforcement.

 In addition to implementation, monitoring, and auditing, ongoing compliance efforts should include documentation of these (and other) proactive compliance measures.
-At a minimum, companies should document their employees’ completion of FCPA training programs, they should create records of their monitoring efforts and audits, and they should document any decisions with potential FCPA implications (i.e. a decision to move forward with a transaction based on the statute’s “bona fide expenditure” clause).
+At a minimum, companies should document their employees’ completion of FCPA training programs, they should create records of their monitoring efforts and conducting internal investigations, and they should document any decisions with potential FCPA implications to show due diligence (i.e. a decision to move forward with a transaction based on the statute’s “bona fide expenditure” clause).

 2. Reacting to FCPA Compliance Deficiencies

-In the event that a company’s monitoring or auditing efforts reveal a possible violation of the statute – whether in the form of an improper payment by the company or a third-party agent, or an accounting flaw that runs afoul of the FCPA – the company must react swiftly to remedy the violation.
-What is required will depend on the specific circumstances involved, and companies must be careful not to undertake unnecessary measures that could trigger unwanted scrutiny.
+In the event that a company’s monitoring or auditing efforts reveal a possible violation of the statute – whether in the form of an improper payment by the company or a third-party agent, or an accounting flaw that runs afoul of the FCPA – the company must react swiftly to remedy the alleged FCPA violations.
+What is required will depend on the specific circumstances involved, and companies must be careful not to undertake unnecessary measures that could trigger unwanted scrutiny from government officials and enforcement authorities.

 The DOJ encourages companies to self-report FCPA violations; and, in some cases, self-reporting may be in a company’s best interests.
 However, self-reporting does not provide complete immunity; and, as a result, company leaders should consult with legal counsel to determine if, when, and how to self-disclose identified FCPA violations.